Hewlett Packard Enterprise Company [HPE] stock Initiated by Credit Suisse analyst, price target now $18

 Sponsored

-It opened the trading session at $12.91, the shares rose to $13.12 and dropped to $12.805, the range by which the price of stock traded the whole day.
-The daily chart for HPE points out that the company has recorded -21.89% loss over the past six months.
-However, it is still -5.32% lower than its most recent low trading price.
+Hewlett Packard Enterprise (NYSE: HPE) today announced that Regina E. Dugan, president and CEO of Wellcome Leap, a U.S. non-profit organization that accelerates discovery and innovation for the benefit of human health, has been appointed to HPE’s Board of Directors, effective today.
+Dugan will also serve as a member of the Board’s Technology Committee.

+Hewlett Packard Enterprise Company stock has also loss -6.89% of its value over the past 7 days.
+However, HPE stock has declined by -13.51% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -28.68% and lost -22.89% year-on date.

-If we look at the average trading volume of 10.61M shares, HPE reached to a volume of 16639504 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for HPE stock reached $15.96 billion, with 1.30 billion shares outstanding and 1.27 billion shares in the current float.
+Compared to the average trading volume of 10.54M shares, HPE reached a trading volume of 13525955 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Hewlett Packard Enterprise Company [HPE]:
+Here’s what leading stock market gurus have to say about Hewlett Packard Enterprise Company [HPE]:

 Credit Suisse have made an estimate for Hewlett Packard Enterprise Company shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on August 17, 2022.
 While these analysts kept the previous recommendation, Deutsche Bank dropped their target price from $18 to $16.
 The new note on the price target was released on June 14, 2022, representing the official price target for Hewlett Packard Enterprise Company stock.
 Previously, the target price had yet another drop from $19 to $16, while BofA Securities kept a Neutral rating on HPE stock.
 On April 12, 2022, analysts decreased their price target for HPE shares from 17 to 15.